-Learn how to use labels to track attribution across your Demand API integrations.This guide applies to both accommodation and car rental services, and is relevant for partners using Search and look (clickout) and Search, look and book integration models.
+Learn how to use labels to track attribution across your Demand API integrations.This guide applies to both accommodation and car rental services, and is relevant for partners using Search, look and redirect (clickout) and Search, look and book integration models.

 - Labels help you associate bookings with specific marketing campaigns, traffic sources, or placements across all travel services including accommodation and car rentals.